SFBD Flow: A Continuous-Optimization Framework for Training Diffusion Models with Noisy Samples: EMPIRICAL STUDY

+To demonstrate the superior training efficiency of the proposed flow-based method, \cref{tb:time_compare} presents a comparison of training times for SFBD and OSFBD-AMB (with adaptive $\gamma$) on CIFAR-10 and CelebA.
+As shown, SFBD requires approximately 50\% more training time than OSFBD-AMB.
+Notably, this difference does not yet account for the additional human intervention and iterative tuning required across SFBD runs.

-\textbf{OSFBD-AMB vs TweedieDiff+.} We observe that OSFBD-AMB consistently outperforms TweedieDiff+ across all settings in \cref{tb:performance_compare} and \cref{tb:performance_compare_addition}, consistent with our discussion on their relationship in \cref{sec:online_SFBD}.
+\textbf{OSFBD-AMB vs TweedieDiff+.} We observe that OSFBD-AMB with adpative and fixed $\gamma$ consistently outperforms TweedieDiff+ across all settings in \cref{tb:performance_compare,tb:performance_compare_addition}, consistent with our discussion on their relationship in \cref{sec:online_SFBD}.
 Both methods share the same pretraining procedure and differ only in how they learn the score function for $t < \tau$.
 By updating the denoised sample set in an EMA-like manner, OSFBD-AMB presents a significantly more accurate target distribution $p^{k,\gamma}$, leading to improved performance.
 Notably, this improvement also reduces computational cost -- though at the expense of additional memory to cache denoised samples.

-\section{Discussion}
+\section{DISCUSSION}

 This paper extends the original SFBD algorithm to a family of variants, $\gamma$-SFBD.
 When $\gamma = 1$, it recovers SFBD; as $\gamma \to 0$, it yields SFBD flow and its practical counterpart -- Online SFBD -- which eliminates the need for alternating between denoising and fine-tuning.
 We also highlight its close connection to CC-based methods, another class of leading diffusion-based deconvolution techniques.
-Empirical results corroborate our analysis, showing that Online SFBD consistently outperforms strong baselines across most benchmarks.
+Empirical results corroborate our analysis, showing that Online SFBD consistently outperforms strong baselines across some benchmarks.

-\textbf{Broader impacts.} Online SFBD enables training diffusion models on noisy data, supporting privacy-preserving data sharing without direct access to originals.
-While it offers a mathematically grounded solution to address privacy and copyright concerns, responsible implementation is essential to mitigate risks of information leakage and overestimated security.